Club List (69)

 Senior club rugby teams are open to all players regardless of experience and skill in the sport of rugby.
 The senior rugby season runs approximately April-September, but the exact nature and timing of the program depends on the club.
 See the leagues below:

-To find your local club, check our club locator (link).
+To find your local club, check our club locator above.

 Masters Rugby in Ontario refers to adult rugby teams for ages 35 and up.
-Leagues at this level are split by gender and follow World Rugby Laws of the game.
-For more information on non-contact programming click here or contact your local club.
+Leagues at this level are split by gender and follow Rugby Canada’s Masters Rugby Law Variations.
+For more information contact your local club.

 Masters club rugby teams are open to all players regardless of experience and skill in the sport of rugby.
 The Masters rugby season runs approximately May-September, but the exact nature and timing of the program depends on the club.

-To find your local club, check our club locator (link).
+To find your local club, check our club locator above.

 Thinking of starting a new rugby club?
 Rugby Ontario supports and encourages rugby development across the province.
 Part of this process involves the formation and onboarding of new Clubs.
 Rugby Ontario welcomes new applications and is happy to provide support to new groups who would like to form a Club in their local area.